CLR-MO/standard-coding/README.md

 ## Class
 Use camel casing.

-Classes fit the best use of camel casing - common, unmistakeable, brief tokens.
+Classes fit the best use of camel casing - common, unmistakeable, brief word sequences.

 If abbreviation is necessary, separate from remainder with `_`:
 -	`US_Utah` instead of `USUtah`